tammalee/revews/content/post/annihilation.md

 * Loved everything about this movie, really
 * I want so badly to categorize this as horror because we haven’t had a good horror with a cast of ladies since The Descent!
 * But it’s clearly sci-fi
+* One fellah got up partway through and stumbled his way out of the theatre.
+He was not the only one.
 * I would watch this in the theatre if you can!
 I did and sat spellbound for the entirety of it.
 The big screen and sound system really added to the experience